-2. Details of material contracts or arrangement or transactions at arm's length basis
+Details of material contracts or arrangement or transactions at arm's length basis

-Sr. No. Particulars КМР Relative of KMP Related Party (a) Name(s) of the related party and nature of relationship Mr.Prakash Kulkarni Mr.Dilip Kulkarni Smt.Malati Kulkarni Mr.Ashok Kulkarni Mrs.Prabha Kulkarni Trimurti Engineering Tools Pvt.
+Sr. No. Particulars KMP Relative of KMP Related Party (a) Name(s) of the related party and nature of relationship Mr.Prakash Kulkarni Mr.Dilip Kulkarni Smt.Malati Kulkarni Mr.Ashok Kulkarni Mrs.Prabha Kulkarni Trimurti Engineering Tools Pvt.
 Ltd., and SKIL Founders Pvt.
-Ltd., (b) Nature of contracts/ arrangements/transactions Remuneration Dividend / Sitting Fees Purchase / Sale of Goods (c) Duration of the contracts / arrangements/transactions - - 01.04.2022 to 31.03.2023 (d) Salient terms of the contracts or arrangements or transactions including the value, if any - - Total Amount of All Transactions upto Rs.350 lakhs and Rs.205 lakhs respectively. (e) Date(s) of approval by the Board, if any - - 08-02-2022 and 30-03-2022 respectively (f) Amount paid as advances, if any - - Rs.75.24 lakhs
+Ltd., (b) Nature of contracts/arrangements/transactions Remuneration Dividend / Sitting Fees Purchase / Sale of Goods (c) Duration of the contracts / arrangements/ transactions - - 01.04.2023 to 31.03.2024 (d) Salient terms of the contracts or arrangements or transactions including the value, if any - - Total Amount of All Transactions up to Rs.350 lakhs and Rs.205 lakhs respectively. (e) Date(s) of approval by the Board, if any - - 13-02-2023 (f) Amount paid as advances, if any - - Rs.21.21 lakhs

-For & On behalf of the Board of Directors
+For & on behalf of the Board of Directors

+Prakash Kulkarni Executive Chairman

+DIN: 00052342

-Prakash Kulkarni Executive Chairman DIN : 00052342 Dilip Kulkarni Managing Director DIN : 00184727
+Dilip Kulkarni Managing Director DIN: 00184727